ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 - Once you've added all the domains you need to test to your `hosts` file, save the changes.
 Then open a web browser and try browsing to your domain.
 Your local `hosts` file will route the request directly to the DDoSX IP address so you'll be able to see exactly how your site will perform when you change your DNS records.

 - If you're happy with how your site performs, you can switch the DNS Routing for your domain to "DDoSX".
 Note that it may take [up to 48 hours](/Domains/domains/dnspropagation.html) for DNS changes to propagate across the internet (as with any such changes), and before your domain is fully protected.

+## Additional Configuration

+If you have added additional features such as CDN or WAF to your DDoSX<sup>®</sup> protected domain, you can configure theese now.

 ### Create CDN caching rules